 Jane Marshall '75

 She has served on the Alumni Council for many years.
 The Technical Director of the Cardiac Ultrasound Laboratory at Massachusetts General Hospital for 38 years, she trained with two of the most prominent pioneers in the field of echocardiography.
-Dr. Marshall is internationally recognized as a leader, educator, researcher, and mentor with numerous peer-reviewed publications and contributions to a variety of field standards.
+Jane is internationally recognized as a leader, educator, researcher, and mentor with numerous peer-reviewed publications and contributions to a variety of field standards.

 Alicia “Kaye” Matthews '89